Retirement Planning

 No-Contest Clauses

-Inserting a no-contest clause, also called an "in terrorem" clause, into a will or trust is an option available to provide additional protection and discourage potential challenges or disputes.
+A no-contest clause, also called an “in terrorem” clause, in a will or trust provides protection and discourages disputes.
 If a beneficiary decides to challenge or contest the document, including specific provisions, forfeit any inheritance.

 This will deter frivolous challenges to your estate plan and preserve your intent.
 A clause like this can make it easier for your family to accept the terms and maintain harmony among them.